KaiHsiangHu/iNEXT.beta3D/README.md

     </td>
     <td style="text-align: left;">
-    A numerical vector specifying the particular values of sample coverage (between 0 and 1 when base = ‘coverage’) or sample sizes (base = ‘size’) that will be used to compute standardized diversity/dissimilarity.
-Asymptotic diversity estimator can be
+    A numerical vector specifying the particular values of sample coverage (between 0 and 1 when <code>base = ‘coverage’</code>) or sample sizes (<code>base = ‘size’</code>) that will be used to compute standardized diversity/dissimilarity.
+Asymptotic diversity
-    obtained by setting level = 1 (i.e., complete coverage for base =
+    estimator can be obtained by setting <code>level = 1</code> (i.e.,
+    complete coverage for <code>base = ‘coverage’</code>).
+By default
-    ‘coverage’).
-By default (with base = ‘coverage’), this function computes coverage-based standardized 3D gamma, alpha, beta diversity, and four dissimilarity indices for coverage from 0.5 up to one (for q = 1, 2) or up to the coverage of double the reference sample size (for q = 0), in increments of 0.025.
-The extrapolation limit for beta diversity is defined as that for alpha diversity.
-If users set base = ‘size’, this function computes size-based standardized 3D gamma and alpha diversity estimates based on 40 equally-spaced sample sizes/knots from sample size 1 up to double the reference sample size.
+    (with <code>base = ‘coverage’</code>), this function computes
+    coverage-based standardized 3D gamma, alpha, beta diversity, and four dissimilarity indices for coverage from 0.5 up to one (for
+    <code>q = 1, 2</code>) or up to the coverage of double the reference
+    sample size (for <code>q = 0</code>), in increments of 0.025.
+The
+    extrapolation limit for beta diversity is defined as that for alpha diversity.
+If users set <code>base = ‘size’</code>, this function computes size-based standardized 3D gamma and alpha diversity estimates based on 40 equally-spaced sample sizes/knots from sample size 1 up to double the reference sample size.
     </td>
     </tr>
     <tr>